callat-qcd/espressodb/doc-src/example/project-creation/inheritance.md

 because each entry in `hamiltonian_contact` creates a new `id` in `hamiltonian_hamiltonian` which is unique constrained in the parameters we want to have present.

-In principle one could unique constrain `["id", "n_sites", "spacing", "type"]` in `hamiltonian_hamiltonian`, however unique constraining any combination of columns containing the `id` is equivalent to not constraining at all (because the `id` is supposed to be unique).
+In principle one could unique constrain `["id", "n_sites", "spacing"]` in `hamiltonian_hamiltonian`, however unique constraining any combination of columns containing the `id` is equivalent to not constraining at all (because the `id` is supposed to be unique).

 ### Queries and member access